parklab/SCAN2/README.md

 quit()
 ```

+# Download external data dependencies
+SCAN2 has been tested on the NCBI human reference build 37 and hg38.

+## Human genome version GRCh37
+The SCAN2 demo requires GRCh37.

 ### Human reference version GRCh37 with decoy
 Download the human reference genome if needed.
 The reference genome should match